Please ensure Javascript is enabled for purposes of website accessibility

 Before sector investing, ask yourself where we are on this chart currently.

-Fortunately, for investors trying to capture the biggest gains during the bullish periods, they have hundreds of sector mutual funds or exchange-traded funds (ETFs) from which to choose.
+Fortunately, for investors trying to capture the biggest gains during the bullish periods, there are hundreds of sector mutual funds or exchange-traded funds (ETFs) from which to choose.

 The list of available sector funds usually includes technology, financial, consumer cyclical, consumer staples, utilities, energy, natural resources, healthcare, real estate, and precious metals.
 But, note that each of these can be subdivided into even smaller sectors.